 At the end of the year, students always welcome alternatives to final exams.
 This is especially true for students who have recently completed standardized testing.
-Thankfully, there are many options for alternative assessment in the English classroom.
+Thankfully, there are many options for alternative assessments in the English classroom.

 I’ve tried a handful of alternative assessments for final exams.
 Some of them work well; others require a lot of scaffolding or take the focus away from curriculum content.
 Undoubtedly, there’s one project-based alternative assessment that is my favorite: the Movie Trailer Assignment.